JPSC-PDRC-KEIO/jpscdocs_en/married/husband_occupation.rst

 What is your husband's main job at present?
 =================================================

-[Please take a moment to explain exactly what he does; for example, “he make □□□□,” “he sell □□□□,” “he work as a cashier at the a supermarket,” “he drive a truck,” whether he is a self-employed worker, a family worker, a freelance or an employee.
+[Please take a moment to explain exactly what he does; for example, “he makes □□□□,” “he sells □□□□,” “he works as a cashier at the a supermarket,” “he drives a truck,” whether he is a self-employed worker, a family worker, a freelance or an employee.

  Please explain: _________________________________